anupn18/readme_lifesight/docs/METHODOLOGIES/lifesights-modeling-methodology/lifesights-approach.md

 1. **Transparency**

 We believe that measurement should be a glass box, not a black box.
-Lifesight has built an end-to-end modeling platform that allows users to directly upload, transform, map, configure, and train models under different assumptions - including custom causal DAGs, and flexible "weak" priors for adstock and saturation.
+Lifesight has built an end-to-end modeling platform that allows users to directly upload, transform, map, configure, and train models under different assumptions - including custom causal DAGs, and flexible "weakly informative" priors for adstock and saturation.
 Every step of the modeling process is transparent and reproducible, giving users full control over how data flows, variables interact, and results are derived.

 2. **Causality**